Academic Affairs

 Executive Specialist for Student & Alumni Affairs Lexee Chau

-Graduate Registration and Student Services Coordinator Patricia Fidler
+Graduate Registration & Student Services Coordinator Patricia Fidler

 Biography